Flexible Resolution USB Oscilloscope

 Software Development Kit - write your own apps

-The software development kit (SDK) allows you to write your own software and includes drivers for Microsoft Windows, Apple Mac (OS X) and Linux (including Raspberry Pi and BeagleBone).
+The software development kit (SDK) allows you to write your own software and includes drivers for Microsoft Windows, Apple Mac (macOS) and Linux (including Raspberry Pi and BeagleBone).

 Example code shows how to interface to third-party software packages such as Microsoft Excel, National Instruments LabVIEW and MathWorks MATLAB.

 There is also an active community of PicoScope users who share code and applications on the Pico forum and PicoApps section of the picotech.com web site.
-The Frequency Response Analyzer shown opposite is one of the most popular 3rd party applications.
+The Frequency Response Analyzer shown opposite is one of the most popular third-party applications.